 You will be given a tour of the building to ensure that you are aware of emergency exits and fire extinguisher locations.
-Fire exits are located in the front of the building, the side of the building, and at the rear of the building.
+Fire exits are located in the front of the building, the stairwells and at the rear of the building.
 For safe passage, exit signs are illuminated and PTC Emergency Exit Plans are conspicuously posted to direct you in the event of an evacuation.
 Please note that certain areas are for PTC staff access only.
+PTC appreciates your support in our "going green" & recycling efforts!